-Teck Coal owns 80% of the Greenhills joint venture.
-The 2010 production of 4 million tonnes accounted for most of the reduction in reserves.
-The reserve estimate assumes a long term selling price at the Port of Vancouver of US\$105/t for metallurgical coal at an exchange rate of C\$1.18 per US\$1.00.
+Teck indirectly owns a 80% of the Greenhills joint venture.
+The 2011 production of 4.8 million tonnes accounted for most of the reduction in reserves.
+The reserve estimate assumes a long term selling price at the Port of Vancouver of US\$130/t for metallurgical coal at an exchange rate of C\$1.10 per US\$1.00.